-Make sure machine is turned off and the batteries are disconnected before performing any repairs or service on the machine!
+Make sure machine is turned off and the batteries are disconnected before performing and repairs or service on the machine.

-Your machine is equipped with four brush-type motors that require periodic inspection to assess wear.
-Failure to inspect on regular intervals can result in motor damage that is not covered under warranty.
+The XR machines have numerous brush type motors that require periodic inspection to assess wear.
+Failure to inspect on a regular intervals can result in motor damage that is not covered under warranty.